Composite Sorting: Wages and Firm Values

-We set up a second auxiliary firm decision problem, which is the problem of a mismatched job $z\in J$ now choosing an employee among all workers (perfectly aligned and mismatched) subject to auxiliary wage schedule $\hat{w}$:
+Finally, we determine what profits $\hat{v}$ firms would generate given all workers and their required compensation $\hat{w}$.
+We set up a second auxiliary firm problem, which is the problem of a mismatched job $z\in J$ choosing an employee among all workers (perfectly paired and mismatched) subject to wage schedule $\hat{w}$:

-We refer to $\hat{v}$ as mismatched firm compensation, since it represents the profits of firm type $z\in J$ that is mismatched in equilibrium.
+We refer to $\hat{v}$ as mismatched firm compensation, since it represents the profits of firm type $z\in J$.